danielyewright/node-randomuser/README.md

 * `results` - specifies the number of results to return
 * `nat` - specifies the nationality to use

-Read randomuser's [API Documentation](https://randomuser.me/documentation) for more customization.
+Read randomuser's [API Documentation](https://randomuser.me/documentation) for more options.

 ## Testing